Expeditions: A Mudrunner Game review: the dirt's as good as ever, but the science is a bit too clean

 The challenge of Expeditions emerges from balancing these short-term obstacles against your longer-term goals.
 Although it may be tempting to scoot around with four-wheel drive always on and tyres slacker than your comfiest pair of underpants, doing so dramatically increases the amount of fuel you use.
 You can bring extra fuel with you (with larger vehicles allowing more storage space) but doing so will eat into the profits of your expedition.
 This isn't the only decision you'll need to make either.
 You'll fret over how many spare parts to bring, which repair your car or help open new pathways by building bridges or clearing landslides.
 You can also hire specialists that give you expedition bonuses, making it easier to drive through water, for example.

-This combination of intuitive physics puzzling and resource management results in a very satisfying offroading experience.
+This combination of intuitive physics puzzling and resource management results in a very satisfying off-roading experience.
 I'm less convinced by the theme and structure.
 The research angle is a nice idea, but in practice it can be a bit dry.
 Expeditions are at their best when you have to drive some giant, unwieldy science machine up a big hill for experimental purposes, or even better, tow another vehicle or piece of equipment to that location.
 Towing stuff in Expeditions is preposterously fun, and I'd take any excuse to connect one truck to another and go bouncing around the mountains together.

 That said, many of the expeditions involve driving to a location to perform an underwhelming minigame, like taking photos or visiting rundown fire towers or scanning ponds for fish.
 Worst of all are the "explore the area" objectives, which essentially ask you to paint an area of the map using your car and binoculars.
 These are always a faff to complete, as the game measures the completion rate by percentage, so there's always that last three percent of the area that takes ages to pin down.